klgrantham/interval-censoring/README.md

     enable.octave.sims <- FALSE
     enable.R.sims <- TRUE

-    N <- 25 # number of replications -- set this to something more reasonable, like 1e4
-    seed <- 123
+    N <- 10 # number of replications -- this is intentionally set low for a quick example; set this to something more reasonable in practice, like 1e4 seed <- 123
     beta1 <- 1.5
     beta2 <- 0.5